Amano Shrimp – A Care, Diet, Tank Setup, and Breeding Guide

 Amano Shrimp

-They a good choice for anyone interested in keeping shrimps but is new to this hobby.
+They are a good choice for anyone interested in keeping shrimps but is new to this hobby.
 They can tolerate a wide range of water conditions, so there is a good chance for a beginner to keep them alive.

 Typical Behavior

-How often do Amano shrimp molt?
+How often does Amano shrimp molt?

 They molt once a month.
 In this process, they shed the old shell that covers the upper part of their body.
 They feel quite vulnerable at this time and may go into hiding till the shell hardens.